I just saw one of the funniest things I've seen in a long time, especially at the White House.

 I thought they hated Bush, and I thought they couldn't wait for Pelosi and Dean to start running a show that they couldn't wait to vote.

-Now the Democrats are worried their voters aren't motivated, and they haven't got a grassroots effort in place to get them out.
+Now the Democrats are worried their voters aren't motivated and they haven't got a grassroots effort in place to get them out.

-I think it's I think it's a warning shot.
+I think it's a warning shot.

-My point is don't fall for the conventional wisdom and don't fall for the media bubble uh each and every day, and don't fall for the fact the country hates Bush and hates Republicans and can't wait to replace them.
+My point is don't fall for the conventional wisdom and don't fall for the media bubble each and every day.

-Here's Stephen in El El Reno, Oklahoma.
+Here's Stephen in El Reno, Oklahoma.

 Thank you, sir.

-I was uh listening to the news this morning, and uh it looks like the president of Iraq that the Iraqi military will be able to take over the security of the country within five months.
+I was listening to the news this morning, and it looks like the president of Iraq that the Iraqi military will be able to take over the security of the country within five months.

 Rush, how realistic do you think this is?